 Divide your students into two teams.
 Each team chooses a category and the points they want to play for: We choose Countries for 25 points.
 Supply a clue or definition: This country is south of the US, and they eat tacos there.
-They must guess the right country in the form of a question: What is Mexico?
+They must guess the right country in the form of a question: Where is Mexico?
 If they answer correctly you erase the points from the chart and add them to the team’s tally until they’re all wiped off.
 Adapt this game to any level of difficulty and include as many categories as you wish.

 Suction Cup Ball